-The Honors Program in Education is available to undergraduates to supplement their declared major(s) by applying their studies to a research project inspired by their interests in education.
-This program enables qualified undergraduates at Stanford to extend the training in their major field of study by pursuing education courses and undertaking a supervised research thesis in a related area in the study of education.
+The honors program in education provides undergraduate students the opportunity to supplement their declared majors with a research project inspired by their interest in education.
+This program enables qualified undergraduates at Stanford to extend the learning in their major field of study by pursuing education courses and undertaking a supervised research thesis.

 Honors students pursue a wide range of thesis projects with intellectual tools from a variety of academic disciplines in the social sciences and humanities.
 They often engage directly with communities of practice, working alongside educators and reformers on and off campus.

 Students typically lay the groundwork for their honors theses through coursework at the GSE in their first three years at Stanford.
 They apply for the honors program during their junior year and begin preparing for their thesis year the following summer, often through the Bing Honors College.

 Students admitted to the education honors program must fulfill the following requirements:

 Coursework completed for the Honors program in Education should address varied topics in the field of education, and must be approved by the honors director and student's faculty advisor.